-- an explanation of how the design addresses the design quality principles set out in Schedule 1 of State Environmental Planning Policy No 65 - Design Quality of Apartment Development, namely: - context and neighbourhood character; built form and scale; density; sustainability; landscape; amenity; safety; housing diversity and social interaction; and aesthetics. - an explanation of how the design addresses the design criteria of Part 3 and Part 4 of the Apartment Design Guide. - drawings of the proposed development in the context of surrounding development, including the streetscape; - demonstration of compliance with building heights, setbacks and building envelope controls marked on plans, sections and elevations; - drawings of the proposed landscape area, including species selected and materials to be used, presented in the context of the proposed development and the surrounding development and its context; - if the proposed development is within an area in which the built form is changing, statements of the existing and likely future contexts: - photomontages of the proposed development in the context of surrounding development; - a sample board of the proposed materials and colours of the facade; and - detailed drawings of proposed facades.
+- an explanation of how the design addresses the design principles set out in Schedule 9 of the Housing SEPP, namely: - context and neighbourhood character; built form and scale; density; sustainability; landscape; amenity; safety; housing diversity and social interaction; and aesthetics. - an explanation of how the design addresses the design criteria of Part 3 and Part 4 of the Apartment Design Guide; - drawings of the proposed development in the context of surrounding development, including the streetscape; - demonstration of compliance with building heights, setbacks and building envelope controls marked on plans, sections and elevations; - drawings of the proposed landscape area, including species selected and materials to be used, presented in the context of the proposed development and the surrounding development and its context; - if the proposed development is within an area in which the built form is changing, statements of the existing and likely future contexts; - photomontages of the proposed development in the context of surrounding development; - a sample board of the proposed materials and colours of the facade; and - detailed drawings of proposed facades.